5 Stages of Breast Cancer and Its Treatment

-Chemotherapy: a combination of anti-cancer drugs to slow or stop the growth of cancer
+A combination of anti-cancer drugs to slow or stop the growth of cancer

-Hormonal therapy: drugs that slow down or stop the growth of hormone-sensitive breast cancer
+Drugs that slow down or stop the growth of hormone-sensitive breast cancer

-Targeted therapy: drugs that specifically identify and destroy cancer cells), either alone or in combination, is given to the patients, depending upon the detailed biopsy report, including ER (Oestrogen Receptor), PR (Progesterone Receptor) and HER-2/neu status.
+Drugs that specifically identify and destroy cancer cells), either alone or in combination, is given to the patients, depending upon the detailed biopsy report, including ER (Oestrogen Receptor), PR (Progesterone Receptor) and HER-2/neu status.
 These treatments are given to reduce future risk of reoccurrence.

 - Post the above treatment, radiation therapy, where powerful energy beams are used to kill the cancer cells, is administered for a few weeks.
 For breast-sparing surgery, radiation therapy is mandatory to reduce the chances of cancer reoccurrence.